uhuruhashimoto/sudoku-solver/DESIGN.md

 * common, the directory (can be compiled to a library) of common functionality needed for both create and solve

-	* board.c, providing an API to interact with a board struct
+	* board.c, providing an API to interact with a board struct (initialized in driver)

-	* board struct: a wrapper (typedef) for a 9x9 array of ints

 	* isvalid

 	* iscomplete

 	* insert

-	* delete

 	* print